 |Standardized Test Scores||Considered|

-To apply, all applicants to Wheaton College must submit the following items.
-Double check with Wheaton College's admissions department to confirm all application materials and requirements.
+To apply to Wheaton College, all applicants must submit the following items.
+Check in with Wheaton College's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|